Quantum Subroutines in Branch-Price-and-Cut for Vehicle Routing: Branch-Price-and-Cut Algorithm

-where $y^*$ is an optimal solution to the relaxation~\eqref{eq:mp_cvrp}.
 We note that adding RCCs to the master problem~\eqref{eq:mp_cvrp} alters the structure of the subproblem~\eqref{eq:pricing}.
 In particular, each RCC~\eqref{eq:rcc}, defined by a customer subset $S\subseteq V$, adds a variable $\beta_S\geq0$ to the dual master problem~\eqref{eq:cvrp_dmp}.
 The variable $\beta_S$ has an objective coefficient of $\ceil*{{D(S)}/{K}}$ and a coefficient of $1$ in each constraint whose corresponding route has a non-empty intersection with $S$.
 Thus, the modified pricing problem reads

+{where the second sum runs over all included RCCs which have a non-empty intersection with the route.}

 \paragraph{Solving the integer program.} In this work, we focus on solving the master problem~\eqref{eq:mp_cvrp} and the associated pricing and separation problems, rather than on actual solutions to the CVRP integer program~\eqref{eq:mip}.
-However, it is straightforward to extend our solution method for the linear relaxation~\eqref{eq:mp_cvrp} to an exact algorithm for the integer program~\eqref{eq:mip}.
-We briefly describe how such integer solutions can be obtained in principle.
+However, it is straightforward to extend our solution method for the linear relaxation~\eqref{eq:mp_cvrp} to an exact algorithm for the integer program~\eqref{eq:mip}. {Although not part of this work, w}e briefly describe how such integer solutions can be obtained in principle.
 Using column generation and RCC separation as an algorithm for the linear relaxation~\eqref{eq:mp_cvrp}, one can build a branch-and-bound framework which solves the integer program to proven optimality.
 This approach is called branch-price-and-cut and sketched in Figure~\ref{fig:concept_bpc}.
+Branch-price-and-cut first solves the linear relaxation~\eqref{eq:mp_cvrp} by column generation and tightens the bound by cutting plane separation.
+If the relaxation solution is integral, the algorithm terminates.
+Otherwise, two subproblems are created by restricting a variable which attains a fractional value to either 0 or 1.
+Then, the linear relaxations of the subproblems are solved and tightened by cutting plane separation.
+The process repeats, keeping track of a global upper and lower bound until they match.
+Some care must be taken when adding branching rules and cutting planes to the master problem since they alter the structure of the pricing problem~\cite{Bixby1999}.
 We remark that another common heuristic approach is to apply column generation only in the root node of the branch-and-bound tree.
 Then, the restricted IP is tractable for a standard branch-and-cut solver.
 This approach is known as price-and-branch and often yields close-to-optimal solutions~\cite{Desrosiers2011}.